sje30/lse/lse-eglen.md

    relies entirely on free cloud infrastructure (github) to manage and host a journal.

-Seeing open access as just 'green' or 'gold' is a false dichotomy as these examples demonstrate.
 By working internationally to provide reliable scholarly communications infrastructure, we should be able to embrace forward-looking publishers and initiatives that help revolutionize publishing, rather than leaving us beholden at the hands of legacy publishers providing a limited service.
 The rights retention strategy will hopefully play a small role in this revolution by allowing researchers to retain rights over our work.

 [Stephen J Eglen](https://orcid.org/0000-0001-8607-8025)